isaachhk02/possiblefixforfedora40invmware/README.md

 and write the lines before mentioned

 # Warning: If you doesn't specify the lines correctly cannot use the VM!
 The only fix for revert changes it's open the `vmx` again and remove the lines before mentioned.
+# You cannot specify two renderers ! for example if you enabled DX11 and OpenGL one only can be used